workos/workos-php/README.md

 ### SSO
 The package offers the following convenience functions to utilize WorkOS SSO.

-First we'll want to generate an OAuth 2.0 authorization URL to initiate the SSO workflow with:
+First we'll want to generate an OAuth 2.0 Authorization URL to initiate the SSO workflow with:

 ```php
 $url = \WorkOS\SSO::instance()->getAuthorizationUrl(